archfrog/KioskForge/GUIDE.md

 This is the simplest case, the one that KioskForge was originally made for.
 With this scenario, you'll get a finished kiosk ready to deploy using a Raspberry Pi 4B with at least 2 gigabytes of RAM and your choice of storage medium.

-**Hint:** The website to be displayed should support any resolution that your touch screen supports.
+**Hint:** The website to be displayed should support the default resolution that your (touch) screen supports.

 Please read the `README.md` file for instructions on how to install KioskForge, Python and Raspberry Pi Imager, and how to use
 KioskForge together with these tools.
 Expect to redeploy a few times until all settings are at their correct values.